-to the other two through correspondences, marked by arrows in both directions, as there is also a relationship between the semantic and the phonological information.
-This is not unlike what Jackendoff (2012) suggests, for example, when he claims that a word like cow is stored in memory, and "it involves a pronunciation linked with a meaning and the syntactic feature Noun" (Jackendoff 2012: 176).
+Instead of this linear representation, based on the idea of Booij (2010), I suggest a circular representation of the schema, as sketched in Figure 3, where every kind of information is connected to the other two through correspondences, marked by arrows in both directions, as there is also a relationship between the semantic and the phonological information.
+This is not unlike what Jackendoff (2012) suggests, for example, when he claims that a word like cow is stored in memory, and "it involves a pronunciation linked with a meaning and the syntactic feature Noun" (op.cit., 176).
 One reason why it is important to postulate interrelations among all three components is, as it is pointed out by Jackendoff (2012), that there are words which lack one of the components, like ouch, which has phonology and meaning but lacks syntactic features.
 Another reason for postulating a direct relationship between the phonological and the semantic components is that it is a significant one in the argumentation below as the variation seen in the nominal morphology of Northern Vlax Romani takes place along the correspondence between these two components, while leaving the syntactic component intact, which provides evidence for the solution proposed here, a schema showing an interrelated matrix of the three components.

-Figure 3 Improved schema for the Hungarian plural suffix -k
+Figure 3: Improved schema for the Hungarian plural suffix -k

 A schema like this becomes weaker when there is a disturbance in any of the correspondences.
-For example, if a new phonological form, $\omega'i$ started to appear in the same syntactic position and with the same meaning as the deverbal -er or the plural -k, then this would weaken the schema, which may in turn trigger variation and the schema would become a weak point.
+For example, if a new phonological form, $\omega{i}^{'}$ started to appear in the same syntactic position and with the same meaning as the deverbal -er or the plural -k, then this would weaken the schema, which may in turn trigger variation and the schema would become a weak point.
 It is also possible that more than one correspondence becomes unstable, like the locative case in Northern Vlax Romani, where the semantic component may pair up with a different phonological form and a different syntactic position, resulting in variation.
 Thus, a weak point in morphology is a schema where at least one of the correspondences is not mutually unambiguous.

 We can draw up the following, combined schema, shown in Figure 4, consisting of two schemata, for the locative case in Northern Vlax Romani.
-The upper section of the schema describes the agglutinative case marking: for example, e kheréste 'in the house'.
+The upper section of the schema describes the agglutinative case marking: for example e $kher\acute{e}ste$ 'in the house', where e is the inflected form of the definite article and $kher\acute{e}ste$ is the locative form of kher 'house'.
 It contains the phonological form; the morpho-syntactic information, which says that the case affix is attached to the oblique base of the noun; and the semantic component, which is the locative function in this case.
-There is an alternative way of expressing the locative, by means of a preposition, shown in the lower section of the schema: andó kher 'in the house'.
+There is an alternative way of expressing the locative, by means of a preposition, shown in the lower section of the schema: $and\acute{o}$ kher 'in the house'.
+In addition to the noun kher 'house', this form is composed of the preposition ande 'in' and the base form o of the definite article.